kaito-project/headlamp-kaito/docs/docs/getting-started/installation.md

 headlamp --version
 ```

-## Headlamp-KAITO Plugin Installation via Plugin Catalog
+## Headlamp-KAITO Plugin Installation

-The headlamp-kaito plugin is distributed through Artifact Hub on Headlamp Plugin Catalog, which provides automated installation and integrity verification.
+The Headlamp-KAITO plugin is distributed through Artifact Hub on Headlamp Plugin Catalog, which provides automated installation and integrity verification.

-### Installation Process

 ![Headlamp-Kaito Plugin installation](../../../src/logos/kaito-plugin-artifacthub.png)

 1. **Access Artifact Hub**: Navigate to the Headlamp Plugin Catlog on the left sidebar
-2. **Locate Plugin**: Search for "headlamp-kaito" or browse the Kubernetes plugins section
+2. **Locate Plugin**: Search for "kaito" or browse the plugins
 3. **Install Plugin**: Click the install button to download and install the plugin package

 #### Development Installation